weissfit/zmk-config-charybdis-4x6-prospector/README.md

 ## Keymap
 Just fork this repo and make your own keymap with [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/)

-This is gukas's keymap for Charybdis
+This is my keymap for Charybdis
 Generated with [Keymap Drawer](https://github.com/caksoylar/keymap-drawer-web/)
 ![gukas keymap](/docs/keymap.svg)